NiklasRz/lastfm-data-downloader/README.md

 ### Data Stream (optional)

 For certain analysis such as the analysis of attachment kernels, it is convenient to have the listening data formatted in a time-ordered stream of events where each song listening event is related to a song, a real time, an intrinsic time and a timebin.
 To create a separate database that contains this stream, run data_stream/run.py

+## Publication

+This data downloader was written as part of a scientific study.
+If you are using it for scientific purposes please consider citing